 If both of these methods are too difficult, try combining them for further assistance.
 By limiting your range of motion, and taking some of the workload off of your legs, you should be able to perform your first assisted shrimp squat!

 Shrimp squats are a difficult exercise that leaves a lot of room for error, and injury when just starting out.
 If you are attempting this exercise for the first time we have identified several common mistakes that you can avoid.

 Form Is Everything

-Similar to the standard squat, strict form is extremely important in avoiding injury.
+Similar to the standard squat you would do in a one punch man workout or other squat exercises, strict form is extremely important in avoiding injury.
 If you are unable to perform a shrimp squat the first time you attempt it, don’t rush.
 Focus on keeping your form tight and in line with your body first, and worry about doing unassisted shrimp squats second.

 Some indications that you may want to practice the assisted version of the shrimp squat first include, shaky legs, inability to hold proper form through the exercise, and unnecessary struggling to raise or lower your body.

 As we mentioned, this exercise requires strong stabilizer muscles that are not well developed through other exercises.
 If you find yourself struggling and feel your form is not where you’d like it to be, take a step back, and review our options for assisted shrimp squats.